-One day, a male student approached Dr. Meriwether after class, informed him that he identified as transgender, and demanded that Dr. Meriwether refer to him as a woman, with feminine titles and pronouns.
-When Dr. Meriwether did not immediately agree, the student became aggressive, physically circling him, getting in his face, using expletives, and even threatening to get Dr. Meriwether fired.
+One day, a male student approached Dr. Nicholas Meriwether after class, informed him that he identified as transgender, and demanded that the professor refer to him as a woman, with feminine titles and pronouns.
+When Dr. Meriwether did not immediately agree, the student became aggressive, physically circling him, getting in his face, using expletives, and even threatening to get him fired.

 The student then filed a complaint with the university, which launched a formal investigation.

-This compromise was not enough for university officials; they formally charged Dr. Meriwether—claiming he “created a hostile environment” and discriminated against the student.
-Later, they placed a written warning in his personnel file that threatened “further corrective actions” if he does not refer to students using pronouns that reflect their self-asserted gender identity.
+This compromise was not enough for university officials; they formally charged Dr. Meriwether, claiming he “created a hostile environment” and discriminated against the student.
+Later, they placed a written warning in his personnel file that threatened “further corrective actions” if he did not refer to students using pronouns that reflect their self-asserted gender identity.

 That’s why Alliance Defending Freedom filed a lawsuit on Dr. Meriwether’s behalf.

-The message from the university is loud and clear: You must endorse the university’s favored ideology or be punished.
+When the university punished Dr. Meriwether, its message was loud and clear: You must endorse the university’s favored ideology or be punished.
 There is no room for dissent.

 But universities are meant to be a marketplace of ideas, not an assembly line for one type of thought.
 With its actions, Shawnee State ignored this fundamental truth as well as the Constitution.
-And the 6th Circuit just sent a loud and clear message to universities: You must respect the First Amendment rights of all professors, and that means you cannot force them to say things they do not believe.
+And the 6th Circuit’s decision sent a strong message to universities: you must respect the First Amendment rights of all professors, and that means you cannot force them to say things they do not believe.

 Dr. Meriwether took a stand for his First Amendment rights and secured a victory for every American’s right to speak in accordance with their beliefs.